 “If a person has 10 years left, I’d try to encourage them to refinance into a 10-year mortgage, not a 15- 20– or 30-” year loan, he says.
 “Once you factor closing costs into the equation, the breakeven sometimes isn’t even there.”

 When refinancing will cost you more in the long-run, it’s only worth it if you need the budget flexibility that lower monthly payments can help you achieve.
 Otherwise, saddling yourself for decades more of mortgage payments may not be beneficial.

-“The best way is to check with a mortgage professional,” he said.
-“If you’ve gotten a mortgage recently and you can lower your interest rate by point 75 or 1 percent, then it’s usually worth it.”
+If you decide that refinancing is the right choice, take the time to explore your options and look for the best refinance rates.
+“The biggest thing, it’s so easy to shop around, you definitely should and you also want to be comfortable and trust whoever it is you end up working with,” Johnson says.
+“The best way is to check with a mortgage professional,” Andrews adds.
+“If you’ve gotten a mortgage recently and you can lower your interest rate by 0.75 or 1 percent, then it’s usually worth it.”

 Bottom line on refinancing a nearly paid-off mortgage